Superyacht: Businesses

 Between 1998 and 2008, European production of superyachts grew by 228%, ending the period with a total production of 916 units and $10 billion in orders.
 In January 2020, Boat International listed 4,621 professionals connected to the superyacht industry since 1856, including 1,806 builders.
-The top ten builders were (shown with the total number of units built, since the founding of the company):

 Superyacht builders and yacht charter companies are predominantly based in Western Europe and the United States but are also found in Australia, New Zealand, Asia, and Eastern Europe.

 Distribution

 Each superyacht has a flag state where it is registered, but may have never visited.
 Common flag state registrars for large yachts are Cayman Islands, Marshall Islands, Isle of Man, and the British Virgin Islands, among others.